Posted: Friday, Oct 30th, 2020

 “For even if I’m far away, I hold you in my heart.
 I sing a secret song to you, each night we are apart.”

-Okay, it’s a small stretch.
-But the point is, we should remember those gone from us regardless of the times, and the multi-day holiday of Dia de Los Muertos does precisely that; family and friends gathering to remember friends and family members who have died.
+The point is, we should remember those gone from us regardless of the times, and the multi-day holiday of Dia de Los Muertos does precisely that; family and friends gathering to remember friends and family members who have died.
 Typically Dia de Los Muertos is a time of celebration rather than mourning.
-Which, when you think of the special people in your life, seems only right.
+Which, when you think of the special people in your life, seems perfectly right.

 Yes, Dia de Los Muertos is filled with colorful costumes, skull-shaped masks (calacas), lovely food (pan de muerto, a sweet egg bread), and lovely traditions like decorating the graves of loved ones with ofrendas (altars).
 But most important to retain — the underlying premise(s) behind Dia de Los Muertos.